pingcap/docs-cn/mydumper-overview.md

 # Mydumper Instructions

+> **Warning:**
+>
+> The maintainers have stopped developing new features for Mydumper, and most of its features have been replaced by [Dumpling](/dumpling-overview.md).
+It is strongly recommended that you switch to Dumpling.

 ## What is Mydumper?

 [Mydumper](https://github.com/pingcap/mydumper) is a fork project optimized for TiDB.
 You can use this tool for logical backups of **MySQL** or **TiDB**.